Quantum logic clock

 A quantum clock is a type of atomic clock with laser cooled single ions confined together in an electromagnetic ion trap.
 Developed in 2010 by physicists at the U.S. National Institute of Standards and Technology, the clock was 37 times more precise than the then-existing international standard.
-The quantum logic clock is based on an Al spectroscopy ion with a logic atom.
+The quantum logic clock is based on an aluminium spectroscopy ion with a logic atom.

-Both the Al-based quantum clock and the Hg-based optical atomic clock track time by the ion vibration at an optical frequency using a UV laser, that is 100,000 times higher than the microwave frequencies used in NIST-F1 and other similar time standards around the world.
+Both the aluminum-based quantum clock and the mercury-based optical atomic clock track time by the ion vibration at an optical frequency using a UV laser, that is 100,000 times higher than the microwave frequencies used in NIST-F1 and other similar time standards around the world.
 Quantum clocks like this are able to be far more precise than microwave standards.